casillajec/pygame-ai/docs/guide.rst

-entities will be better represented (and the only way they should be, unless you really know what you're doing) in a game that uses this library is by using the :py:class:`~.GameObject` class, it contains all the necessary properties and methods the library uses to do all it's calculations.
+entities will be better represented (and the only way they should be, unless you really know what you're doing) in a game that uses this library is by using the :py:class:`~.GameObject` class, it contains all the necessary properties and methods the library uses to do all its calculations.

 The way you create your own entities is by subclassing :py:class:`~.GameObject` like this: